LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_blocks.rst

 There's no need to do anything special at exit, so the ``close`` method remains as it was.
 Now we'll simply write a short program displaying our animated image.
-To do so we only need a :ref:`Displayer` block, and of course our custom camera.
+To do so we only need a Displayer block, and of course our custom camera.
 Notice that the argument for choosing a camera object in the :ref:`Camera` block is a :obj:`str`, you should give the name not the object.
 We'll also set the frame rate to 50, because the camera may loop way too fast for the screen to